microsoft/TypeScript-Handbook/pages/Interfaces.md

 }
 ```

-Once defined, we can use this function type interface like we would other interfaces.
+Once defined, we can use this function type interface like we would with other interfaces.
 Here, we show how you can create a variable of a function type and assign it a function value of the same type.

 ```ts